microservices-api/kubernetes-microprofile-lab/README.md

 ## Part 1B: Upload the Docker image to OKD's internal registry

 OKD provides an internal, integrated container image registry.
 For this lab, we will use this registry to host our application image.
+**NOTE:** If you are running the lab on the same VM as OKD, run the following two commands and then skip to the next section.
+1. Tag your docker image:
+    ```bash
+    docker tag microservice-vote:1.0.0 docker-registry.default.svc:5000/myproject/microservice-vote:1.0.0
+    ```
+1. Your image is now available in the internal registry in OKD.
+You can verify this through the OKD's Registry Dashboard available at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
+You can use the same username and password as the one used in `oc login` command.

+Run the following steps **only** if you are running the lab on a system other than the OKD VM:

 1. Ensure you are logged in to OKD.
 You can use OKD command line interface (CLI) to interact with the cluster.
 Replace `<username>`, `<password>` and `<okd_ip>` with appropriate values:
     ```console